angrybacon/doomsday-wiki/markdown/articles/2021/07/26/monkey-world.md

 ## The Impact of Modern Horizons 2

-Modern Horizons 1 released after the already powerful set War of the sparks and nuked every eternal format.
+Modern Horizons 1 released after the already powerful set War of the Spark and nuked every eternal format.

 Powerhouses like :card[Urza, Lord High Artificer] or :card[Hogaak, Arisen